 Wood's involvement in the Underground Railroad was lightly documented.
 He was identified as the station keeper for New Hampshire's Hillsborough County.

 His journal from 1862, uncovered by Steve Ristelli in a New Hampshire antique shop, uncovered additional details.

 On June 1, 1862, Wood noted: "A fugitive slave? come here abt 10 o''clock this eve to stay all night.
 I fixed him a bed in wool room," according to Slavery & the Underground Railroad in New Hampshire, by Michelle Arnosky Sherburne.

 There is little additional information about the fugitives helped by Wood.
 Historians say the slight mention suggests that Wood did not consider the event to be particularly unusual, and he probably helped others passing through.
 The Wood farm is not open to the public.

 Elizabeth Buffum Chace was a Quaker who belonged to old and distinguished Rhode Island families, but she was distrusted and shunned because of her ardent opposition to slavery.

 The clash over slavery was especially intense in Rhode Island.
-Newport had been the largest slave market in New England, but the colony was home to many Quakers who opposed slavery.
+Newport had been the largest slave market in New England, but the city was home to many Quakers who opposed slavery.